frouo/lembot-public-website/blog/index_/2022-02-21_how-to-lemlist-to-google-sheets.md

 ---
 head:
   title: "Lembot • How to lemlist to Google Sheets"
+  meta:
+    title: "How to lemlist to Google Sheets"
+    description: "Discover lembot, the best lemlist to Google Sheets integration.
+Made for lemlisters by lemlisters"
 card:
   title: "How to lemlist to Google Sheets"
   description: "Discover lembot, the best lemlist to Google Sheets integration.
 Made for lemlisters by lemlisters."